Archer-01/42-cpp-project-template/README.md

   - Added rules for testing (test & testall)
   - No relinking
   - Automatically generated header dependencies
-  - Make argument to make your life much simpler ([Read the docs](https://github.com/Archer-01/42-cpp-project-template/blob/main/Makefile))
+  - Make argument to make your life much simpler ((https://github.com/Archer-01/42-cpp-project-template/blob/main/Makefile))
 * Clangd support
   - This template is meant to be used with [clangd](https://clangd.llvm.org/)